karellenux/seo-parser/README.md

 # SeoParser
-An SEO parser that detects and return the necessary data for SEO-specialist.
+A SEO parser that detects and return the necessary data for SEO-specialist.

 ## How to use it